Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ProgrammingFundamentals.md

 Ever wondered how thousands of developers work together on massive projects like **Minecraft mods**, **Discord bots**, or **TikTok's algorithm**?
 The secret is collaboration tools that let programmers share code, review each other's work, and build amazing things together.

-!!! example "Mind-Blowing Collaboration Facts 🤯"
+/// details | Mind-Blowing Collaboration Facts 🤯
+    type: example

 - **Linux:** Over 15,000 developers from 1,400+ companies contribute to the Linux kernel
 - **VS Code:** Microsoft's code editor has 19,000+ contributors from around the world
 - **React:** Facebook's web framework has contributions from Google, Netflix, and thousands of individual developers
 - **Minecraft Forge:** The modding platform has 500+ contributors creating tools for millions of players

+///

 ### The Collaboration Ecosystem